My commissioned Sketchbooks are a unique visual record of a specific period of time and place, always drawn from direct observation.

 The second book records the plants that were just coming into flower drawn over a three week period of time.

 Lady Bells The Lady Bells sketchbook displays a personal collection of objects.
-Collections hold a special fascination for Ann and often inform the subject matter for her larger paintings.
+Collections hold a special fascination for me and often inform the subject matter for my larger paintings and prints.

 Each project is individually priced according to the time required, location and format of the sketchbook.